NSW Civil and Administrative Tribunal (NCAT) Guardianship Hearings

 What does the Tribunal consider?

-Under the Guardianship Act, the welfare and interests of the person are to be given paramount consideration.
+Under the Guardianship Act, the welfare and interests of the person are given paramount consideration.
 The Act also says the person’s freedom of decision and action should be restricted as little as possible, and they should be encouraged, as far as possible, to live a normal life in the community.

 What orders can NCAT make?